 - Import and linking

-- TOCs, indexes, and glossaries
+- TOCs, indexes, glossaries, and citations

 - Conditional content